PatNtinos/ML-Pokemon-Gen1/Report.md

-# Hellooooooooooo
+# 👋Hellooooooooooo

 Welcome to the documentation of the ML project.
 Here I'll explain all the steps I followed to create this project!!!

 ## Lets Begin!

-### Data Prosecing
+### 🧹Data Processing

 Firstly, I downloaded all the images from the five repositories.
 I had gathered over 44k images.
 However, I deleted 20k images due to issues like wrong pokemon labelling , multiple pokemon, too much background noise, bad quality, fanarts, etc.

-Note:The final dataset is not included in this repository
+📌Note:The final dataset is not included in this repository

 At first i tried to classify all 151 pokemon or by their evolution lines but the results weren't great.
 So I simplified the task to classify Pokemon based on their elemental types.